langdoc/phoneme-viewer/README.md

 And this can then be combined into button in Shiny application or where ever.
 Of course it will not work as a web application in that sense, but it allows quite fast interactive work.

+Idea is that you:

+- Select something in a plot (click and brush are both implementable)
+- It appears in the data table below the plot
+- Praat button does what was described above

+Problems:

+- For some reason listening button doesn't work
+- Centre of gravity part doesn't work for Praat, it would be easy to fix though

 ![](example.gif)

 In principle it should be runnable with: